- Purpose of Writing this Article

 - Texts Not Authored by Shankara that Seemingly Refute Prarabdha Karma

-In Part 1, I had said that in my next article I would be touching on sources other than Shankara which describe Prarabdha Karma.
+In Part 1, I also mentioned how Prarabdha karma is first posited and then negated in Nadabindu Upanishad.
+I said there that I would be touching on sources other than Shankara which describe Prarabdha Karma.
 I divide the Advaita literature, post Shankara, for the sake of this discussion, into two kinds of sources: sources which seemingly refute the theory of Prarabdha Karma, and sources which support the theory of Prarabdha Karma.
-In this article I am going to take up two popular Advaita literature sources which seem to deny Prarabdha Karma: Vivekachudamani and Aparokshanubhuti.
+In this article, I am going to take up two popular Advaita literature sources which seem to deny Prarabdha Karma: Vivekachudamani and Aparokshanubhuti.
+But there are also commentaries of Shankara like Brhadaranyaka Upanishad (3.5.1 & 4.3.20) and Bhagavad Gita Bhashya (6.27) where Shankara also negates Prarabdha Karma and which I shall be quoting here.

 Purpose of Writing this Article

 It was mentioned in my previous article of this series that the purpose for me to delve into this topic is that it is very rarely discussed in current Advaita literature.
 An absence of this discussion implies that people are left with many notions of a Jnani/Jivanmukta who is in a state of constant bliss, rapt in some trance of samadhi, or is an epitome of saintly virtues.
 The notion of Prarabdha Karma militates against such purely fantastic notions.
-It shows that fructifying Prarabdha Karma makes a Jnani/Jivanmukta experience suffering as well as commit him/her to acts which may not be considered virtuous.
+It shows that fructifying Prarabdha Karma makes a Jnani experience suffering as well as commit him/her to acts which may not be considered virtuous.
 This factor is not so pronounced in the case of monks whose lives are by default shorn of much complexity, but it comes to play a significant role in the case of householders who are in the midst of wordly transactions.
-Traditionally Advaita has been the province of monks.
+Traditionally, Advaita has been the province of monks.
 This is how Shankara too had deemed the state of affairs to be.
 Thus, the role of Prarabdha Karma did not find much experiential treatment in the writings of Shankara.
-For this we have to look at other places.
-Fortunately the legacy of Advaita literature has preserved some writings in this regard, which I shall delve into.
-In this article, as stated in the introduction I shall delve into those sources that seemingly refute the theory of Prarabdha Karma.
+For this, we have to look at other places.
+Fortunately, the legacy of Advaita literature has preserved some writings in this regard, which I shall delve into.
+In this article, as stated in the introduction, I shall delve into those sources that seemingly refute the theory of Prarabdha Karma, including commentaries from Shankara himself.
 In doing so, I would like to analyse their claims and show in what way they are refuting Prarabdha Karma.

 Before going into such an analysis, I am presenting Shankara’s views on action after Self Realization and how he maintained the theory of Prarabdha Karma.